garuda-linux/infrastructure/README.md

 ### Chaotic-AUR

-- The Chaotic-AUR role is supposed to bootstrap a basic Chaotic-AUR build environment
+- The Chaotic-AUR role is supposed to bootstrap a basic Chaotic-AUR build environment.
+It is maintained at the Chaotic-AUR GitHub org and added as submodule, therefore don't forget to initialize it!
 - It also creates a GPG key if it doesn't exist and fetches it to `ansible/buffer`
 - The content of `chaotic.conf` can be defined in `host_vars`, these also control whether a cluster node or primary node is being deployed
 - If the primary node is managed by Ansible (`caur_primary = `true`), SSH keys are automatically added to its authorized_keys